tokumine/couch/README.md

 3. You are responsible for usage of couch.py and any consequences.
 4. If in doubt, DO NOT use couch.py
 5. couch.py is not intended to be used by children under the age of 13.
-6. couch.py uses OpenAI Whisper, and GPT3 to recognize speech and generate responses.
+6. couch.py uses OpenAI Whisper for ASR to recognize speech, and GPT3 to generate responses.

 ## Requirements:
 1. Python 3.x & pip